walle-VV/walle-VV/README.md

 ### Hi there 👋

 👋 Hi, I’m @walle-VV

 👀 Interested in the field of artificial intelligence, very curious about cutting-edge technology, and like to practice.
 And record my learning process and share some creative ideas and thoughts.
-💞️ I’m looking to collaborate on neuralsymbolic, reinforcement learning..